BranchTaken/Hemlock/doc/design/memory.md

 on whether they are global root references:

 - Global root references are marked/copied upon tracing reachable values which refer to the corresponding globals.
-In other words, as local->global references are traced, the corresponding finalizer registry item is looked up (created on the fly if necessary) and marked/copied.
+In other words, as local→global references are traced, the corresponding finalizer registry item is looked up (created on the fly if necessary) and marked/copied.
-- Other finalizable values are uniquely associated with their finalizer registry items,and are explicitly referenced (item->value).
+- Other finalizable values are uniquely associated with their finalizer registry items,and are explicitly referenced (item→value).
 During finalizer registry rebuilding, if an item's associated value was not reached during tracing, it is finalized.